oriionn/Regulus/library/web/README.md

 ````

 ### Decoding
-To encode a text, use the `encode(text)` function, here is an example:
+To decode a text, use the `decode(text)` function, here is an example:
 ````html
 <!doctype html>
 <html lang="en">